justkeepdoingit/Team-Repo/aem-documentation/authoring/basics.md

 If you're ready to dive deeper into AEM's Page Authoring capabilities, we recommend watching the [AEM Tutorial Series](https://www.youtube.com/watch?v=Wq1uUIx55XE&list=PLEaEQSM_Y4tkUG33kZ59VohXwnTG4k8Ty&index=1&ab_channel=AEMGEEKS).
 Watch **Tutorial #6 - 18** as this provides comprehensive insights into Page Authoring.

 Remember, mastery takes time, so take your journey step by step.
 Happy learning!

+## Next Steps

+Ready for the next stage?
+Move on to [Advanced Topics](./advanced-topics/advanced-topics.md), where we'll explore the advanced topics to help you become proficient in AEM Development.